redux-observable/redux-observable/docs/Troubleshooting.md

 };
 ```

-This approach esdsentially returns an empty `Observable` from the epic, which does not cause any downstream actions.
+This approach essentially returns an empty `Observable` from the epic, which does not cause any downstream actions.

 * * *